kunalspathak/SVE_dotnet/docs/SME.md

 - Azure Cobalt / AWS's Graviton
   - We can use these hardwares to validate vector agnostic support, which will be the foundation of validating SME.

+## Alternative approach - Using Kleidi

+Arm understands that SME is complicated and does not expect the average developer to understand all the concepts and edge cases required to write  SME code.
+Writing performant SME code is even harder.
+As such, Arm provides the [Kleidi libraries](https://www.arm.com/products/development-tools/embedded-and-software/kleidi-libraries), Kleidi AI and Kleidi CV (computer vision).
+These libraries are written in C and low level assembly, and are open source on Arm gitlab under the Apache 2 license.
+They aim to provide provide the most performant versions of common AI and CV routines on Arm hardware, automatically utilising SME when it is available.

+One option would be to wrap Kleidi in a C# wrapper and provide this as an external package on NuGet.
+It would require regular maintainence, however it may be possible to mostly automate this.
+To be feasible this would need buy in from both the Arm Kleidi team and the Microsoft CoreCLR team, and an agreement on who owns/maintains the wrapper.

+Pros:
+- No need for any compiler changes or any large scale work items in CoreCLR.
+- The wrapper will be fairly easy to write and maintain when compared to implementing a full SME API.
+- Expected good performance immediately.

+Cons:
+- C# libraries or any code within coreCLR cannot use Kleidi due to the dependency on an external library.
+- The library may be missing relevant use cases for C#
+- Long term maintenance - what happens if the library is abandoned or simply removed?

+This approach could be used as a stepping stone until an eventual SME API is implemented.

 ## References
 - Overview series: